trytouca/trytouca/docs/sdk/javascript/core-api.md

 ## Storing Test Results

-If we like to do so, we can store our captured data for one or more declared test cases on the local filesystem for further processing or later submission to the Touca server.
+We can choose to store captured test results and performance benchmarks for one or more of our declared test cases on the local filesystem for further processing or later submission to the Touca server.

 ```ts
 await touca.save_binary(`touca_${username}.bin`);